-Scotland in the Medieval era.
+The roots of the Oswolde surname reach back to the language of the Viking settlers who populated the rugged shores of Scotland in the Medieval era.
 The Oswolde surname comes from someone having lived in Caithness.
 This ancient family claim descent from the Norse Asbaldr, but sometimes records show that the name may have been derived from the personal name Oswald which is made up of the Old English elements os meaning "god," and weald or "rule."
-Saint Oswald was a king of Northumbria who introduced Christianity to northeast England in the 7th century before being killed in battle.

 Early Origins of the Oswolde family